 Multiple Message Campaign

 If you choose to stop at this point, you will gain an opted in contact which receives the tags you chose for contacts to receive in this campaign.
 If you do this, remember to compose one more message that thanks the contact for opting-in.
-This way the person understands they’ve been added.
+This way the person understands they’ve been opted-in.

 When you “Activate” the campaign, it will ask you if you are expecting a response from the last message you’ve created to be sent.
 If your last message was a thank you or confirmation message, then you will select “No.” If your last message asked a question, then you will select “Yes”.
 This way you include their final response in your “Results.”